 Fortunately, Batman arrives in time as he smashes through the window and engages his former friend in combat.
 James’ knife strikes are constantly dodged and he even gets knocked into a lantern, which lands on the seat and begins to set the cart ablaze.
 The fight makes its way towards an adjacent passenger car as Gordon brings up his cause for his deep-seated hatred towards the opposite sex.
 During his time fighting in the Civil War, he saw the horrors that man had brought upon each other.
 However, he saw female Camp Followers as detrimental to his fellow soldiers since he believed that these women “destroyed good men in both body and mind”.

 Meanwhile, the embers from the flaming cart reach the flammable liquid on the ground as it begins to engulf the Fox Wheel’s foundation.
 Selina’s passenger car manages to reach ground level as she proceeds to jump off.
 Meanwhile, Batman and Gordon continue their fight with James getting flung over the side.
-He managed to hang on for dear life as Batman tries to pull him back up, but Gordon is able to handcuff himself to Bruce as he gets back up and resumes their brawl.
+He managed to hang on for dear life as Bruce tries to pull him back up, but Gordon is able to handcuff himself to Wayne as he gets back up and resumes their brawl.

-As the Fox Wheel’s foundation starts to give way, Gordon exclaims that this is a bright future crumbling into “the ashes of degradation”.
+As the Fox Wheel’s foundation starts to give way, James exclaims that this is a bright future crumbling into “the ashes of degradation”.
 Fortunately, Batman brings the fight to an end as he discreetly managed to slip out of the handcuff and attach it to the Ferris Wheel, exclaiming that he learned that trick from Harry Houdini.
 With his plans falling apart, Gordon isn’t willing to be imprisoned as he backs into the fire and ends up burning to death.

 Afterwards, Batman leaps off and takes a hard landing onto the ground after his grappling line snaps.
 He’s then approached by Selina as they manage to evade the Fox Wheel from crushing them.